dougdyson/webcam/TDD_OLLAMA_DESCRIPTION_PLAN.md

 - ✅ **REFACTOR**: Clean up and optimize
 - ✅ **TRACK**: Update checkboxes after each cycle
 - ✅ **ENVIRONMENT**: Always prepend `conda activate webcam && ` to all terminal commands
+- ✅ **TEST ALL**: Run all tests at the end of every section to ensure no regressions - **FIX ANY FAILURES BEFORE PROCEEDING**
 - ✅ **COMMIT**: Prompt user to make a code commit at the end of every completed section
+- ✅ **FILE ORGANIZATION**: Keep test files 200-300 lines for maintainability - create separate files by functionality/phase when needed

 ---